-Yale Emergency Medicine offers a postgraduate training program for physician assistants pursuing advanced education in Emergency Medicine.
+Yale Emergency Medicine offers a postgraduate training program for physician assistants and family nurse practitioners pursuing advanced education in Emergency Medicine.
 The program is an 18-month residency, offering a combination of didactic education and extensive clinical experience.
 Residents will have the opportunity to rotate through a wide spectrum of clinical settings, both within the emergency department and with a variety of other services within the hospital.
 Our program objective is to produce a skilled health care practitioner with a high degree of comfort managing the full spectrum of emergency department patients.

 - YNHH- York Street Campus (YSC): The primary teaching site for the program.
 The hospital is a very high acuity Level I adult and pediatric trauma center, and a tertiary care referral center for Connecticut and surrounding states.
 The 944-bed hospital (including the 201-bed Yale New Haven Children’s Hospital) sees over 140,000 patients, including over 36,000 pediatric patients in the pediatric ED.
 YNHH is the primary teaching hospital for the Yale University School of Medicine.